HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 HACSATT™ is ideal for COMMON muscle and joint aches and pains, headaches and migraines.
 These include things like carpal tunnel, tennis elbow, wry neck, basic sprains and strains, or just bending down to pick up a paperclip and not being able to stand straight again.

-With immediate or acute pain – as in days or hours – after a specific INJURY (like a torn muscle or ligament), SURGERY or DISEASE, the initial assessment, recovery and rehabilitation is primarily the role of physiotherapists.
+With immediate or acute pain – as in days or hours – after a specific INJURY (like a torn muscle or ligament), SURGERY, other TRAUMA, or DISEASE, the initial assessment, recovery and rehabilitation is primarily the role of physiotherapists.

 However, in many such cases, the compensatory effects that injury or surgery has on a range of other muscles and soft tissue are often overlooked.
 This often results in COMMON pain also developing in those areas.